Voluntary Benefits 101: How they can benefit employers and employees

 Employers use voluntary benefits to supplement their employee benefits package.
 As their name suggests, they are not part of the standard benefits provided but instead optional for employees.
 Voluntary benefits encompass a wide range of areas, from financial to mental health to personal benefits to identity security.
 Besides critical illness,* hospital indemnity, disability income and accident insurances, other voluntary benefits include student loan repayment assistance, employee assistance programs (EAPs), and even pet insurance.

 Unlike health insurance or retirement plans, voluntary benefits allow employers to increase their benefit offerings without a lot of extra costs to them.
-In fact, employers and employees may even share the cost of voluntary benefits.
+Both employers and employees may even share the cost of voluntary benefits.
 Employees can elect the benefits that serve them and based on what the employer offers, may pay part, or all, of the premium.

 For employers, the expenses can vary based on what they offer and how they offer it.
 For some voluntary benefits, they may pay administrative fees and incur minor ancillary costs, such as time spent by HR staff to communicate and educate employees about the offering.
-The bottom line is that voluntary benefits enable employees to customize their benefits package and supplement a company’s standard offering with specific additions they feel they want and need.
+The bottom line is voluntary benefits enable employees to customize their benefits package and supplement a company’s standard offering with specific additions they feel they want and need.

 A holistic benefits approach

-The added options enable employees to build out more holistic plans and make optimal choices for their families and finances.
-For instance, an employee may opt for a less expensive health insurance plan with a higher deductible and then also enroll in something like hospital indemnity insurance, which pays a daily benefit for a covered hospital stay.
+The added options enable employees to make optimal choices for their families and finances.
+For instance, an employee may opt for a less expensive health insurance plan with a higher deductible and then also enroll in hospital indemnity insurance, which pays a daily benefit for a covered hospital stay.
+Likewise, employees with a family history of specific health conditions — such as cancer, stroke or heart attack — may enroll in critical illness insurance to help fund out-of-pocket costs.6

 It’s important to note that coverages such as hospital indemnity, critical illness and accident insurance are limited benefit policies.
 They are not health insurance and do not satisfy the requirement of minimum essential coverage under the Affordable Care Act.
+These benefits can offer employees more coverage options.
+But the reasons for providing these benefits go far beyond providing options for customization of a benefits package.

 Benefits that yield returns